abcdesktopio/docs/opsdocs/docs/cloudproviders/digitalocean/digitalocean.md

 # Deploy abcdesktop on DigitalOcean with Kubernetes

+## DigitalOcean

+DigitalOcean is a powerful and production-ready, cloud platform.
+[Sign up and get a $200, 60-day credit to try our products](https://m.do.co/c/609a26849792)

 ## Requirements

 - doctl command line interface [doctl cli](https://docs.digitalocean.com/reference/doctl/how-to/install/)
 - If you `doctl` command line for your first time, run `doctl auth` command line for use with your DigitalOcean account using tokens that you generate in the control panel at [https://cloud.digitalocean.com/account/api/tokens](https://cloud.digitalocean.com/account/api/tokens).

+You can try

 ## Create a kubernetes cluster